talmeym/regurgitator-extensions-mq/README.md

 ***mq msg*** => ***RegurgitatorMessageListener*** => ***message*** => ***regurgitator*** => ***MqResponseCallback*** => ***mq msg***

-regurgitator supports operation over mq by providing a ``mq message bridge`` to allow the capture of mq message from one queue or topic, the processing of that message through regurgitator and the subsequent placing of response messages onto another mq destination.
+regurgitator supports operation over mq by providing an ``mq message bridge`` to allow the capture of mq message from one queue or topic, the processing of that message through regurgitator and the subsequent placing of response messages onto another mq destination.

 ### MqMessagingSystem